 Game and Simulation Programming Degree Program

-DeVry University's bachelor's degree program in Game and Simulation Programming (GSP) prepares graduates to make an impact in the private and public video game and simulation software industry.
+DeVry University's Game and Simulation Programming degree program prepares graduates to make an impact in the private and public video game and simulation software industry.
 Master the coding languages, visual design principles, and software methods used in the development of video games, crime scene reconstruction, corporate training software, and more.
 DeVry University partners with industry-leading companies like Vivendi/Universal to offer students experiential learning opportunities and networking contacts to potential employers around the world.
-With the gaming industry charting revenues in excess of $21 billion1, and the U.S. Army alone investing millions in simulation training, exciting new jobs in gaming and simulation programming are created every day.
+With the gaming industry charting revenues in excess of $21 billion1, and the U.S. Army alone investing millions in simulation training, exciting new jobs in simulation and game programming are created every day.